 Devin Smith – Associate Pastor

-Devin has worked for over 15 years in Christian education.
+Devin has worked for over 17 years in Christian education.
 He’s served as a principal, dean, and has taught classes from first grade through college.
-He is married to Amy and they have four thoroughly-baptized children–Aiden, Jonathan, Geneva, and Abigail.
+He is married to Amy and they have four thoroughly-baptized children: Aiden, Jonathan, Geneva, and Abigail.
 He is a graduate of The Master’s University with a BA in theology and an M.Div.
-He is pursuing a doctorate in Christian Education through Biola University, and hopes to finish his dissertation this year.
-After that, he will never take a college class again (God-willing).
-Devin has been a member at RCC for three years, and he joined the elder board and was installed as associate pastor in August 2020.
-Devin loves hiking around Oregon, playing board games with his family, and dating his wife.
+Devin has been a member at RCC for five years, and he joined the elder board and was installed as associate pastor in August 2020.
+Devin loves classic movies, hiking around Oregon, playing board games with his family, golf (but you wouldn’t know it), and dating his wife.

 Gary Barnard – Elder

 Gary is a telecom engineer who has faithfully been at the same company for over 30 years, first in Vancouver, B.C. and later transferring to California.
 In 2003 he and his wife, Alice, decided they needed a stronger church-family community, so they packed up their kids and moved from southern California to northern Oregon.
 It has been an unspeakable joy to be part of RCC.
 Over the years Gary has taken on several projects at church and enjoys serving the Body of Christ.
 Gary’s hobbies include beekeeping, hunting, shooting and being a Canucks hockey fan.
-Gary and Alice have 4 children and live in Oregon City.
+Gary and Alice have 4 children: Catie (Andre), Christy, John and Paul, and live in Oregon City.
 Gary was ordained and installed as an elder at RCC in November 2016.

 Matt Dau – Elder